istio/istio.io/content/docs/examples/tutorial/single/index.md

 Success!
 You can now build, test, and run a service on a local machine.
-Go to the next module to learn how to create a container for your service and run the container locally.
+Go to the next module to learn how to package the service into a container.
+Once packaged, the service can be deployed into a test, staging or production environment.